Andrés Pablo Sarto

 Monetary Policy and Financial Stability, with Nicolas Caramp, Jinyoung Seo and Dejanir Silva

-Shadow Banks and the Dynamic Effects of Monetary Policy on Business Lending, with Manasa Gopal, Dominik Supera and Olivier Wan
+Shadow Banks and the Dynamic Effects of Monetary Policy on Small Business Lending, with Manasa Gopal, Dominik Supera and Olivier Wan

 The Rise of Shadow Banks among Large Corporates, with Sebastian Hillenbrand and Olivier Wan